schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 If the research question is universal, i.e. aiming at general conclusions on all designs (of a class), it is inevitable to see designs as a population from which we collect a sample.
 The term population suggests a larger set of entities, and in fact many application domains have an abundance of existing designs and a universe of possible designs.
 Just to name a few: there exist dozens of note taking apps for mobile devices and hundreds of different jump'n'run games.
 Several classes of websites count in the ten thousands, such as webshops and municipal websites.

 Whereas we can define classes in any way and for everything we want, the term population, in a statistical not biological sense, has a stronger implication.
 A population contains individuals and these individuals vary only to some extent.
 At the same time, it is implied that we can identify some sort of typical value for a population, such that most individuals are clumped around this typical value.
-Essentially, if it looks similar to one of the basic statistical distributions [#stat_dist], we can call it a population.
+Essentially, if it looks similar to one of the basic statistical distributions \@ref(distributions), we can call it a population.
 To illustrate the difference between a class and a population. *Vehicles* are a class of objects that transport people or goods.
 This broad definition covers many types of vehicles, including bicycles, rikshas, cars, buses, trucks and container vessels.
 If the attribut under question is the weight,  we will see a distribution spreading from a 10 kilograms up to 100 tons.
 That is a a scale of 1:10.000 and the distribution would spread out like butter on a warm toast.
 Formally, we can calculate the average weight of a vehicle, but that would in no way be a typical value.